Xuther001/CashCompanionBackend/README.md

     }

 GET /api/v1/notes
-    - This will return all notes as a list regardless of who posted it:
+    Use this to get all notes regardless of who posted them
+    - This will return the following list

       [
         {